 Sport & Keeping Fit

 - Hygiene: standards vary from centre to centre.
-You will find that you can shower and disinfect your feet before entering pools, but most people don't.
-Bathing caps aren't compulsory.
+You will find that you can shower and disinfect your feet before entering pools, but most people do not.
+Bathing caps are not compulsory.

 - Membership: some sports centres give reduced rates for members.
 It may be worth getting a year's membership if you are staying for a few months.
 There are usually no student reductions.